 “Simply put, a cut test involves taking raw cacao beans and cutting them in half lengthwise to view their insides,” Dr Martin tells me.
 “This allows an evaluator to then determine the level of fermentation and physical defects in the cacao.”

-While it’s unclear exactly what impact fermentation has, Dr. Martin says that it’s important fine chocolate makers and producers can do cut tests.
+While it’s unclear exactly what impact fermentation has, she says that it’s important fine chocolate makers and producers can do cut tests.
 They should gain as much knowledge as possible about the product.
 What’s more, they can then communicate this information to other people using the same system of analysis.

 “The chance to draw inferences about cacao based on sight remains invaluable to cacao producers, and cut tests are legally required throughout the C market [the Cocoa market] as the primary quality evaluation metric,” she tells me.

 “When we teach at origin, producers are most often familiar with cut tests practically, but want the chance to discuss their value intellectually, to practice calibration, and to think together about how cut tests (and particularly education on cut tests) might fit into their quality control strategies at the cooperative level.”